 The new metro system will reduce traffic congestion, while providing safe and rapid transportation to commuters.
 It will also reduce pollution and noise levels, as well as congestion on city roads.
-The project will create employment opportunities for the local people.
+The project will create employment opportunities for local people.

-Kochi Metrorail project details
+Kochi metro rail project details

-The Government of Kerala selected DMRC to prepare the detailed project report (DPR) for the project in December 2004.
+The government of Kerala selected DMRC to prepare the detailed project report (DPR) for the project in December 2004.
 The project was initially expected to start by 2006 but was delayed due to poor economic conditions.

-The project received Public Investment Board (PIB) clearance in March 2012 and Union Government clearance in July 2012.
+The project received public investment board (PIB) clearance in March 2012 and union government clearance in July 2012.

 DMRC began preliminary works for the project following the clearance.
-Preliminary work includes the widening of three arterial roads, Banerjee Road, MG Road and South Railway Station Road, as well as the construction of a new rail over-bridge (RoB) near KSRTC station and a foot over-bridge.
+Preliminary work included the widening of three arterial roads, Banerjee Road, MG Road and South Railway Station Road, as well as the construction of a new rail over-bridge (RoB) near KSRTC station and a foot over-bridge.

 The Vyttila-Petta route was widened by 26m to facilitate the construction of the metro rail.
 KMRL resurfaced 21 roads in Kochi to reduce traffic congestion during the metro rail construction.

 Phase two extension will require the widening of SeaPort to Airport Road from Kakkanad Collectorate Junction to Infopark Expressway Entrance.
 The 2.5km link will be converted into a four-lane road at an estimated cost of Rs7.4bn ($10.6m).

 The foundation work for the much-delayed project started in September 2012.
 Construction work for phase one began in June 2013.
 The Aluva to Palarivattom section of phase one includes 11 stations.